jonthorell/synth-nu-vinyl-store/README.md

 28. Toasts are kinda cramped on mobile.
 Rewrote how big they are to rectify that.
 29. Text sometimes spilled out of the button on smaller resolutions.
 First noticed on the newsletter subscription form.
 Fixed by adding a no-overflow class that sets the property to hidden.
 Will be added to remaining buttons as well.
 30. The buttons on top of the all products view got a strange layout on lower resolutions.
 Fixed by adding so they are stacked on those resolutions.
 A bit of a tradeof when that happens so there is no wasted screen real estate on larger resolutions.
 Settled for d-md as the breaking point, and added some extra margin to the buttons as well for when the buttons are not stacked.
 Should be added elsewhere there are buttons present as well.
+31. Email confirmations were not sent upon completed purchase.
+Something was wrong in webhook_handler.py, although not quite sure which one of my changes did the trick.
+It does work now however.
+32. Webhooks did not work completely.
+Money was drawn, but order not processed all the way (i.e. not added to db).
+Same thing as 31, not sure which change made it work.
+It works.

 # Bugs encountered but not fixed